Photo Credit: US Department of the Interior

 Grand Staircase-Escalante, designated in 1996 by President Clinton to safeguard thousands of archeological and paleontological sites, was cut nearly in half, with almost 900,000 acres lost.
 An Interior review of Grand Staircase-Escalante in the run up to the proclamations hid evidence that the 1996 designation had increased the discovery and recording of archeological sites while reducing vandalism, increased tourism revenue, and not harmed fishing guides’ livelihoods.

 Within days of the proclamations, numerous tribes, conservationists and outdoor recreation businesses filed lawsuits to overturn them and restore the original boundaries, asserting the President has no authority to shrink national monuments designated by previous presidents.
+As of November, 2019, the cases are still in federal district court, with the plaintiffs having prevailed on the government’s motions to dismiss.

 Although Interior Secretary Ryan Zinke claimed the reductions were made to “prioritize the voice of the people over that of the special interest groups,” internal Interior documents show just the opposite: that the reductions were done at the request of the fossil fuels and mining industries, despite overwhelming opposition from the general public.
 The powerful extractive industries wanted the reductions because they had been barred from developing existing mining claims and oil and gas leases, and prohibited from filing any new claims and leases, in the original monuments.